NamesJ/MutualCredit_DiscordBot/README.md

   ** User workflow diagrams to make high-level understanding of how things work easier to understand.
 * Data integrity
   ** There is currently little to no data integrity checks for what data is inserted into the database.
-* Refactoring / modularity
-  ** The `credit_system.py` script desperately needs to be broken up into smaller modules.
-Possible moved away from an object oriented design entirely.
 * Cleaner bot interface
   ** The current interface requires the user to perform a lot of actions by copying unique IDs for things.
 It would more user-friendly if this were abstracted away.
   ** The results returned from commands are also not all that user friendly as they're usually just python dictionaries.